-Groups with members purchasing ten bricks or more will receive a free engraved brick with group name.
-Canadian donors will receive tax deductible receipts for income tax purposes.
-If you are interested in purchasing a commemorative brick, please download the application and contact the Manitoba Arts Network at 204-943-0036 or by email.
+Groups with members purchasing ten bricks or more receive a free engraved brick with group name.
+Canadian donors receive tax deductible receipts for income tax purposes.
+If you are interested in purchasing a commemorative brick, please complete the form below.
+Have questions? email us.

 Learn More about the Labyrinth

 Writer and traveler, Donna Janke, made a visit to the Carol Shields Memorial Labyrinth and wrote a piece called Contemplating Labyrinths at the Carol Shields Memorial on her blog Destinations, Detours and Dreams.
 The following is an excerpt of what she wrote:

 “Labyrinth walking is an ancient practice used by different faiths for contemplation and prayer.
 Christians in the middle ages walked labyrinths as substitutes for pilgrimages to the Holy Land.
 Some of these labyrinths still exist today, the most famous being the one at Chartres Cathedral near Paris, France, built around 1200.

 The path of the labyrinth is a path of personal, psychological and spiritual transformation.
 We carry our burdens to the centre, reflect or pray there, and walk out lighter.
 It is a walking meditation.
 Labyrinths are thought to enhance right brain activity.
 People report feeling more relaxed, centred, or reflective after walking a labyrinth.
 An emerging field of study is conducting research into the “labyrinth effect”.
 The effects have been noted not just when walking the path, but also when tracing a labyrinth design with one’s fingers.